What is climate anxiety and how can we manage it?

 The emotional destruction of climate change

 The physical toll climate change has had on society has become rather difficult to escape, as the consequences of human environmental impact begin to clear out the line that once made us feel so far away from actual environmental collapse.
-In fact, it has also become a main factor of inequality in the last few decades, creating a whole different kind of social, economic and ethical questions.

 According to recent psychological studies, such feelings are far from uncommon.
 In a situation of loss (environmental loss), grief and fear for the future are natural responses.
 This is what has come to be known as ”climate anxiety” or ”eco-anxiety”.